 The more widely read references to Lemuria or Mu being located in the Pacific came much later, Churchward articulated the Pacific location in 1928 and published, in 1931, "The Lost Continent of Mu".

 Churchward's account is similar to Blavastky's in many respects, Neither of them included Japan as a remnant and they both describe partial sinking of the continent and the remainder sinking later.
 Churchward locates Mu in the South Pacific extending from Fiji, to Hawaii and South Pacific Islands, and in his version, however, there were no mountains in Lemuria.
 On the other hand, Oahspe was clear about the mountains of Pan, particularly those in the north where Japan, the northern remnant remained above the ocean.
 "Zha’Pan [in the original Pan language]…is the same country that to this day is called Japan, signifying, relic of the continent of pan, for it lay to the north, where the land was cleaved in two."
 Oahspe, Bk of Aph, 11/1.55.

-This, of course, again, shows that Oahspe independently revealed, for the first time in 1882, substantial facts that are only now being proved by modern day technologies such as seismology detecting large quantities of water under the eastern Asian land mass and discoveries of manmade structures off the coast of Japan.
+This, of course, again, shows that Oahspe independently revealed, for the first time in 1882, substantial facts that are only now being proved by modern day technologies such as sonar underwater mapping and seismology detecting large quantities of water under the eastern Asian land mass.
+Even simple scuba diving technology allowed fantastic discoveries of manmade structures off the coast of Japan.